Absorbent A substance, usually solid, that is able to take up or absorb a gas or liquid.

-Fan power The electric power absorbed by a fan motor.
+Fan power The electric power consumption for a fan motor..

 Fan power, specific (SFP) The combined amount of electric power consumed by all the fans in an air distribution system divided by the total airflow rate through the building under design load conditions, in Ws/m3.